 A Note on Business and Small Business Loans

-While Prosper.com does offer small business loans (up to a maximum aggregate of $25,000 outstanding at any one time), these loans are issued on a personal basis to the (presumptive) owner of the small or medium business.
+While peer to peer lenders do offer small business loans (up to a maximum aggregate of $25,000 outstanding at any one time), these loans are issued on a personal basis to the (presumptive) owner of the small or medium business.
 The personal loan, while it may be used for business purposes, is dependent upon the credit of the principal who applies for the loan and is a personal obligation of that principal.
 Borrowing via an Employer Identification Number or Federal Tax Identification number is not permitted - only individuals with SSN's may take out small business loans.
-Thusly, Prosper.com advertises these loans as "Personal Loans for Business Use", much in line with the post-credit-crunch practices of traditional banks who are reluctant to lend to small or medium enterprise without a personal guarantee from a business principal.
-See Prosper.com's Small Business Loans page for more information on their (personal) offerings for small (and medium) business owners.
+Thusly, P2P platforms advertise these loans as "Personal Loans for Business Use", much in line with the post-credit-crunch practices of traditional banks who are reluctant to lend to small or medium enterprise without a personal guarantee from a business principal.

 Research into performance by credit characteristics of loans:

-Borrowers who meet Prosper.com's initial credit underwriting criteria may request a personal loan.
+Borrowers who meet the peer to peer lending platform's initial credit underwriting criteria may request a personal loan.
 Not all loans are guaranteed to fund, as investors must "fill" the loan requests of borrowers by signaling their intent to purchase a specific amount of the resulting note, should the request be filled.
 Requests are considered "filled" (and therefore a loan may originate) at a net funding of 70% of the requested loan amount (though borrowers retain the right to cancel their request at any time - or for any reason - prior to the loan's actual origination).

 Investment into loans by analysis of credit and performance characteristics:

-With that said, however, enough historical performance information is provided such that one may build a layer of underwriting policies on top of Prosper's own underwriting policies - thereby influencing what subset of the total loans for offer in Prosper's marketplace that one may wish to participate in through investment.
+With that said, however, enough historical performance information is provided such that one may build a layer of underwriting policies on top of a platform's own underwriting policies - thereby influencing what subset of the total loans for offer in a given P2P marketplace that one may wish to participate in through investment.

-Effectively, one may utilize Prosper's market performance dataset/information to devise a "system for optimization of return and/or avoidance of default" - above and beyond that which Prosper itself already provides via underwriting...
+Effectively, one may utilize each P2P market's performance dataset/information to devise a "system for optimization of return and/or avoidance of default" - above and beyond that which they already provide via underwriting...

 (So - for those who think they know - model away!)